 How to Balance Work and College

-Some work/study sanity-maintaining tips:
+Some other work/study (or sanity-maintaining) tips:

 Out of many, here are a few career options with fast-paced and flexible programs for you to consider:

 - Medical Billing or Medical Coding: Medical billing and medical coding are two separate careers that often get lumped together.
 They may live in the same house, but they have different rooms.
 These careers fall under the medical records and health information systems heading.
-A certificate (typically one year or less) or associate degree (two years) is necessary to enter the field, and both can be done entirely online.
+A certificate (typically a year or less) or associate degree (2 years) is necessary to enter the field, and both can be done entirely online.
 You could also choose to go through a physical program at a community college or trade school.

 - Cosmetology: To start a career in the beauty field, you’ll attend a trade school or beauty college (usually under 2 years to complete), and you will need to take a licensing exam to work as a cosmetologist.
 Once you graduate and have your license, you’ll work as an apprentice for up to 2 years.
 This is where you will learn all the ins and outs of salon life.

 - Medical Assistant: If you’re interested in becoming a medical assistant, you’ll need to complete a certificate program.
-These can take up to one year, and you can find them through community colleges and trade schools.
+These can take up to a year, and you can find them through community colleges and trade schools.

 - Paralegal: To work in law, you should go after an associate or bachelor’s degree.
-An associate degree is the most common path, and it only takes two years if you go full time.
+An associate degree is the most common path, and it only takes 2 years if you go full time.
 You can take either online or physical courses if you’re getting your paralegal degree.

-- Lawyer: Depending on where you are in your educational career, it could take you up to seven years to become a lawyer if you go to school full time.
-If you already have a bachelor’s degree, expect another three years of learning.
+- Lawyer: Depending on where you are in your educational career, it could take you up to 7 years to become a lawyer if you go to school full time.
+If you already have a bachelor’s degree, expect another 3 years of learning.
 Your program must be accredited by the American Bar Association, otherwise you won’t be permitted to take the bar exam.
 To get into law school, you will need to pass the LSAT.

 - Massage Therapy: Massage therapy programs are, on average, 500 hours of both practical and hands-on learning.
 Some programs may have 1,000 hours or more of education.
-Typically, that translates to seven months to a year of schooling.
+Typically, that translates to 7 months to a year of schooling.
 Most states have some sort of regulations in place for massage therapists, so check with your state to find out more.
 The exam you’ll need to pass is called the Massage and Bodywork Licensing Exam (MBLEx).

 - Pharmacy Technician: Some pharmacy techs get trained on the job.
 You can also go to a community college or trade school through the pharmacy tech program.
 Online options are also available.
-It takes up to one year to complete the program if you attend full time.
+It takes up to a year to complete the program if you attend full time.

 To find a broader list of career options, check out our programs page.